flipkart-incubator/Krystal/vajram/README.md

     * **Optionality**: Inputs can either be mandatory or optional (optional is the default).
 If a null value is passed to a mandatory input of a vajram, the vajram is never executed, and an exception is thrown instead.
-    * **Needs Modulations**: Indicates to the platform that the input needs to be modulated ( batched) before executing this vajram
+    * **Needs Batching**: Indicates to the platform that the input needs to be batched before executing this vajram
     * **Docmentation**: Describes this input
 * **Dependencies**:
     * **Dependency Name**: Every dependency has a name unique within that vajram.